 “Switching gears, are we?
 Okay.”
 I decided to let my train of reasoning go since he obviously wasn’t going to be able to come up with an answer.
-“Jesus never actually spoke about hell.”
+“Jesus literally never spoke about hell.”

 “What?”
 He looked at me astounded.
 “It’s all over the Gospels.
 He even spoke more about hell than He did about heaven.”

 “Jesus actually almost never spoke about heaven either,” I clarified.
-“He spoke about the Kingdom of Heaven, which refers to the kingdom when it begins on Earth, specifically in Israel, in the future.
+“He spoke about the kingdom of heaven, which refers to the kingdom when it begins on earth, specifically in Israel, in the future.
 But He wasn’t talking about people going to heaven since that’s not a place His Jewish audience was looking to go to.
-What they wanted was to live in the kingdom when it begins on Earth.
+What they wanted was to live in the kingdom when it begins on earth.

 “What about the rich man and Lazarus?”
 He asked, as though I’d never heard the question before.
 “Do you think he’ll get to go to heaven some day?”

 “No, I actually don’t, but that’s because heaven is a location only the body of Christ goes to.
-Everyone else will get to live on the New Earth instead.
+Everyone else will get to live on the new earth instead.
 But I realize that isn’t what you’re actually asking.
 I assume you’re asking whether I believe he’ll be in ‘hell’ for eternity or not.
 Am I correct?”